julie-scherer/kafka-flink-postgres-pipeline/README.md

 **:bulb: Installing make**

 `make` is typically pre-installed by default on most Linux distributions and macOS.
 To check if `make` is installed on your system, you can run the `make --version` command in your terminal or command prompt.
 If it's installed, it will display the version information.

-Otherwise, you can follow the instructions below to install.
+If it's not installed, you can try following the instructions below, or you can just copy+paste the commands from the `Makefile` into your terminal or command prompt and run manually.

 - On Ubuntu or Debian: